IamAmasai/Indaba-Registration/README.md

-This is a registration app for our tech Indaba.
-Kinda Behind time...
-Cheers though
+This is a registration app/webite for our tech indaba.
+I can be used for registrations of other events
+Cheers